nolar/kopf/docs/daemons.rst

 .. warning::

-    A separate OS thread or asyncio task is started for each individual resource and each individual handler.
+    A separate OS thread or asyncio task is started for each resource and each handler.

     Having hundreds or thousands of OS threads or asyncio tasks can consume system resources significantly.
 Make sure you only have daemons and timers with appropriate filters (e.g., by labels, annotations, or so).

-    For the same reason, prefer to use async handlers (with properly designed async/await code), since asyncio tasks are a somewhat cheaper than threads.
+    For the same reason, prefer to use async handlers (with properly designed async/await code), since asyncio tasks are somewhat cheaper than threads.
     See :doc:`async` for details.